-Blade is only a little over one inch long.
+Blade is only a little over 1-inch long.
+This is a compact pocket knife.

-Functions include corkscrew, 3 blades, fish scaler, wire stripper, scissors, 5 types of screwdriver, ballpoint pen, wood saw, and more.
+Some of this pocket knife's many functions include a corkscrew, 3 blades, a fish scaler, wire stripper, scissors, 5 types of screwdrivers, a ballpoint pen, wood saw, and more.
+Swiss-made stainless steel construction makes this knife durable and the compact design makes it easy to take on the go.

 Whether you’re cutting a line during a fishing trip or slicing a particularly hefty block of cheese during a park picnic, a pocket knife is nice to have on hand.
 Indeed, it can serve you well in a multitude of situations.